 Measuring Radiation

 When working with radiation, we are concerned about the amount of energy the material is emitting.
-The size, weight, and volume of the material do not necessarily matter.
+The size, weight, and volume of the source don't necessarily matter.

 We measure the amount of radioactivity by finding out how many radioactive atoms decay every second.
 These atoms may be giving off alpha particles, beta particles, and/or gamma rays.